-Figure 3-8: Critical Warning While Packaging a Block Design with Separate ELF Files
+Figure 5: Critical Warning While Packaging aBlock Design with Separate ELF Files

 The Critical Warning states that packaging a block design with an ELF file for simulation is currently not supported.
-In fact, the simulation ELF file gets overwritten with synthesis ELF file as can be seen in Figure 3-9.
+In fact, the simulation ELF file gets overwritten with synthesis ELF file as can be seen in the following figure.

-Figure 3-9: Simulation ELF File is Overwritten by Synthesis ELF File
+Figure 6: Simulation ELF File is Overwritten by Synthesis ELF File